-Screams on a plane: 15 tricks for stopping tantrums at 30,000 feet
+How to handle toddler tantrums when you're traveling

-Small children and airplane flights: The mere mention of those two concepts in the same sentence is enough to make many parents — and many airline passengers — cringe.
-It’s common for moms and dads of babies and toddlers to approach flights with extreme humility and trepidation.
-After all, so many things can go wrong while trapped way up there in the sky with absolutely no escape.
+Small children and airplane flights: The mere mention of those two things in the same sentence is enough to make many parents — and many airline passengers — cringe.

+Add in flight delays, especially around a holiday rush, and traveling with kids can squash your spirit fast.
+After all, so many things can go wrong while trapped in the sky with absolutely no escape.

-Want to have some tools in your arsenal to help you steer small children away from major meltdowns in confined public places?
-We’re talking flights, slow-moving store checkout lines, waiting rooms at doctors’ offices — places that simply don’t provide easy escape routes.
+Keep these tools in your arsenal to help you steer small children away from major meltdowns in public places — from flights to slow-moving store checkout lines, waiting rooms at doctors’ offices and anywhere there isn't an easy escape route.

-Never miss a parenting story from TODAY.com!
-Sign up for our newsletter here.

-Here are several ideas shared by veteran parents and by Dr. Harvey Karp, the guru pediatrician who gave us “The Happiest Baby on the Block” and “The Happiest Toddler on the Block” books and DVDs.
-Armed with this information, may none of us be at an utter loss for how to kill time with a small child in a 17-by-30-inch space for one to eight hours ever again!
+Here are family travel tips from veteran parents and Dr. Harvey Karp, the pediatrician and author of “The Happiest Baby on the Block” and “The Happiest Toddler on the Block.”

 1. Get thee to the dollar store.

 If you’ve got a flight in your future, the dollar store can be your salvation.
-Take a childless spin through the store with the mission of spending $9 to $12 on silly little toys and books that your child will like and — this is key — that your child HAS NEVER, EVER SEEN BEFORE.
+Take a childless spin through the store with the mission of spending $9 to $12 on toys and books that your child will like and has never seen before.

 Wait until you’re on the airplane to do the “reveal.”
-“Don’t have them all in one bag, or they’ll want ALL of them at same time,” Dr. Karp advised.
+“Don’t have them all in one bag, or they’ll want all of them at same time,” Dr. Karp tells TODAY.com.
 “Hide them in different places.
 This will make it a little more interesting and exciting for your child.”

-Depending on what you pick up, each $1 toy or book can buy you anywhere from five to 20 minutes of engrossed playing and fiddling time.
+Each $1 toy or book can buy you anywhere from five to 20 minutes of engrossed playing and fiddling time.
 Priceless!

 2. Plan other unexpected surprises.

-Mind-blowing options abound and can be pulled together on the cheap, often with odds and ends you already have at home.
+Mind-blowing options can be pulled together on the cheap, often with odds and ends you already have at home.
 Some ideas:

-- Fill little plastic Easter eggs with random nuggets of distraction.
+- Fill little plastic eggs with random nuggets of distraction.
 Balled-up, colorful paper can do the trick.
 So can cut-out pictures from magazines and coloring books.
-(Depending on your child’s age, beware of filling eggs with items that could become choking hazards.)
+(Depending on your child’s age, beware of choking hazards.)

-- Flipbooks or coloring books can keep older toddlers happily occupied for quite a while.
+- Flipbooks or coloring books can keep older toddlers happily occupied.

 - Slinkies are always fun — and quiet!

-- Stickers and sticker books are exciting — especially if your little one is being introduced to the wonders of stickers for the very first time.
+- Stickers and sticker books are exciting — especially if your little one is being introduced to them for the very first time.

 - Got some construction paper?
 Got a glue stick?
-Try cutting up a whole bunch of strips of colorful construction paper before your trip and storing them away in a top-secret plastic baggie.
-On the plane, whip out the baggie and use the glue stick to string the strips of paper together in a long paper chain.
-A good mom friend of mine shared this idea with me, and she swears this activity can be hypnotic.
+Try cutting up a whole bunch of strips of colorful construction paper before your trip and storing them in a top-secret plastic baggie.
+On the plane, whip out the baggie and use the glue stick to string the strips of paper together in a long chain.

 3. Be a master storyteller.

 Don’t forget that one of the ways to mystify a small child is to tell stories in an animated way.
 You can craft tales about where you’re going, whom you’ll see and what you’ll do when you get there.
 You can make up stories about the adventures your luggage is having in the belly of the aircraft.
-And if you’re too fried to think of anything along these lines, remember that new picture books are usually quite exciting.

 Try bringing a mix of new, never-seen-before books along with favorite standbys.
-Hand puppets also could be used to dazzle your child with stories and running commentary about the flight.
-(Heck, in a pinch you could even turn the little air-sickness bag in the seat flap in front of you into a puppet who spins yarns about the wonders of air travel.
-And those diagrams showing how to exit the plane in the event of an emergency always mystify my son for several minutes.)
+Hand puppets can also dazzle your child with stories and running commentary about the flight.
+(In a pinch you could even turn an air-sickness bag into a puppet.)

 4. Don’t blow your arsenal all at once.

-Yes, flying with all of this stuff can make you look like a bona-fide bag lady — or bag man — and yes, it can get heavy.
+Yes, flying with all of this stuff can get heavy.
 But it’s worth it.
-If you’re flying with your partner or another loved one or friend, spread your ammunition out between you in the biggest carry-on bags you can stand to haul.
-“Try not to pull out all your weapons right at the beginning of the trip,” Dr. Karp said.
+If you’re flying with your partner or another loved one or friend, spread your ammunition out between you in the biggest carry-on bags you can haul.

+“Try not to pull out all your weapons right at the beginning of the trip,” Dr. Karp says.
 “Pace yourself a little bit. ...
 Remember, you’re putting them under very unusual circumstances.
 You have to give to get.”

 5. Speak their language.

-Dr. Karp is a huge advocate of empathizing with where little ones are coming from and seeing things from their perspective.
-In his “Happiest Toddler on the Block” book and DVD, for example, he teaches parents how to nip tantrums in the bud by acknowledging how kids are feeling and speaking “toddlerese” to them in just the right way.
-(Brilliant stuff!)
-He also recommends “gossiping” with others nearby — your travel partners, friendly passengers — about what a GOOD JOB your child is doing with different aspects of the flight.
-(Apparently kids, just like adults, love to overhear someone genuinely praising them.)
-All of these smart tactics can be strategically employed throughout the course of a flight, no matter how long or short.
+Dr. Karp is a huge advocate of empathizing with little ones.
+In “Happiest Toddler on the Block,” he teaches parents how to nip tantrums in the bud by acknowledging how kids are feeling and speaking “toddlerese” to them.

+He also recommends “gossiping” with others nearby — your travel partners, friendly passengers — about what a good job your child is doing.

 6. Time feedings correctly.